dcartwright07/dc_portfolio/README.md

 ### Tools

-**CodeKit:**
+**WPGulp:**
-The CodeKit application is being used to compile the sass files in this project.
+WPGulp is being used to compile the sass and javascript files in this project.